pshdev0/assembly-sub-compiler/README.md

 # TODO

 * Testing & debugging
-* Compiler with Graal & upload binaries & code
+* Compile with Graal & upload binaries & code

 # In the works